 Not only startups and industry giants are innovating to make an impact.
 Terre des Hommes, a Dutch charity, developed ‘Sweetie’, in order to raise international awareness, to show how easy it is to catch and identify predators, and to pressure governments to take action.
 Sweetie, an interactive 3D model that looks and moves like a real 10-year-old Filipino girl, managed to catch in the act and trace the identities of 1,000 online predators from 71 countries in only 10 weeks.

-The final theme is focussed on impact through sustainability, a broader theme that catches also energy related topics.
+The final theme focuses on impact through sustainability, a broader theme that catches also energy related topics.
 Take a look at the California-based Pasteurization Technology Group (PTG), who is revolutionizing the wastewater treatment and energy generation.
 PTG’s systems feature its patented “two-for-one” technology that combines eco-friendly wastewater disinfection with the generation of renewable energy.
 By channeling the typically wasted exhaust heat from a turbine or engine to disinfect wastewater, PTG’s technology enables tremendous cost savings is water- and energy-intensive industries such as agriculture, beverage and food processing.

 Are you working in any of these fields?
 Want to connect to investors, corporates and fellow founders?
 Join us at Impact Startup Fest!
 Of course you can also join StartupFest in general.
-We will be involved in different activities throughout the week.
+We will be participating in different activities throughout the week.
 Go to www.startupfesteurope.com to join one of the events!